GianniMS/CLE4.One-Pager/README.md

-# Hogeschool Rotterdam CLE04 One Pager
+# One Pager CLE04 | CMGT Hogeschool Rotterdam
-My one page website for my CLE04 project.
+This is the code for my one page website for CLE04.
+I made this for my studies at CMGT Hogeschool Rotterdam

-Feel free to take a look!
+Take a look!
-- GMS
+- GianniMS